-(b) 3% of the Sent Out Capacity of the EGC Balancing Portfolio.
+(b) 3% of the Sent Out Capacity of the Verve Energy Balancing Portfolio.

 6.18.
 [Blank]Commitment Compensation

 6.18.1.
 Subject to clause 6.18.3, Commitment Compensation will be payable by the IMO to a Market Participant (other than the Electricity Generation Corporation) in the event that: